 Chef Russell said the best way to ensure our foods would be safe was to pre-order our breakfast and dinner meals each day for the next day.
 Jelena, one of the dining room managers, came up to us each night at the end of dinner with a menu for the next day.
 She would walk us through the options on the Carnival Inspiration Dinner Menu and what she thought was good.
 The kitchen was always willing to adapt anything on the menu for us.

-I won’t go into detail about every meal we had on the ship, the food was just not that exciting.
+Not wanting to bore you, I won’t go into detail about every meal we had on the ship, the food was just not that exciting.
 Foods continued to be inconsistent the whole trip ranging from horrid to good.
-No meal, except the chocolate lava cake, was spectacular.
+No meal, except for the chocolate lava cake, was spectacular.

 The gluten free food was totally safe, but it wasn’t great.